stevenpencle/D6-LOA/README_NEW.md

 - **EdatHeader** Describes the image resources and links for the standard FDOT application header.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **EmailMessage** Describes the structure of an email message for use with the _EmailController_.
 - **GraphData, GraphDataPoint, and GraphSeries** Represents data used for binding to _ngx charts_ and _chart-to-table_ components.
+- **MapRequest** Describes the information about a GeoJSON record contained in BLOB storage.
+- **SignatureRequest** Describes the information about a data-url encoded image for a signature record contained in BLOB storage.
 - **StringRequest and StringResponse** Represents any string data payload between client and server.

 ### .NET Core Server Application